evancohen/docs.smart-mirror.io/docs/development_and_contributing.md

 #### Dev Environment
  I typically wouldn't recommend developing directly on the Pi (unless you are trying to debug a Pi specific issue, in which case, I'm sorry.
 It's not the fastest thing in the world.

- The mirror is compatible with Windows and OSX, and developing there will be much nicer.
+ The mirror is compatible with linux and OSX, and developing there will be much nicer.
 You can plug your mirror into your computer and use it as a second (or third, you lucky duck) monitor.
 There's some logic in `main.js` that will automatically put the electron app on to your secondary monitor.
+DO NOT Develop on windows, the mirror is incompatible due to limitations of snowboy.
+However you can use a VM with ubuntu on it if you must...